End of an Era

 - The non-European associations are the least cohesive.
 Daniel said that the clay would be fragmented.
 Whereas any combination of European nations would be highly unified, any combination of non-European nations would be fractured and loose.
 It can be no coincidence that, indeed, one of the most cohesive regional associations so far achieved is EU.
-The other strictly European association, CIS, is also strongly knit together, as a result of its emergence from a single nation.
 All the non-European associations except China are poorly integrated, and even China is a powder keg of ethnic and regional antagonisms that could explode at any time.

 The Revived Roman Empire

-Many students of prophecy would reject the analysis of the fifth kingdom offered here.
+Many students of prophecy would reject our identification of the fifth kingdom.
 Why?
-Because they view the fifth kingdom as a revived Roman Empire.
-It is true that the Antichrist will be a Roman ruler.
+Because they believe that it is not the U.N., but a revived Roman Empire.
+It is true that the Antichrist will be the last Roman ruler.
 Prophecy shows his connection with Rome in several ways.

 - The Book of Daniel prophesies that after Christ's death, Jerusalem would be destroyed by the people of the "coming prince," a reference to the Antichrist (Dan.
 9:26).
 Jerusalem was destroyed in A.D.
 70 by the Romans.
 It follows that the Antichrist will be a Roman ruler.

-If the fifth kingdom is truly the U.N., and if the fifth kingdom must become a revived Roman Empire, we infer that the U.N. will someday transfer its headquarters from New York City to Rome.
+If the U.N. is indeed equivalent to the fifth kingdom that will become a revived Roman Empire under the Antichrist, we infer that the U.N. will someday transfer its headquarters from New York City to Rome.
 The most likely reason is that New York will fall under divine judgment, making it unfit to carry on world government.

 © 2007, 2012 Stanley Edgar Rickard (Ed Rickard, the author).
 All rights reserved.